Building Systems to Support More Powerful Real-Time Health Monitoring

 What Makes Urine Yellow?
 UMD Scientists Discover the Enzyme Responsible

-Their findings could be applied to future studies of gut health, including conditions like jaundice and inflammatory bowel disease.
+The findings could be applied to future gut health studies, for conditions like jaundice and inflammatory bowel disease.

 UMD Researchers Demonstrate Control of Living Cells With Electronics